romainsdatascience/romainsdatascience.github.io/_posts/2020-04-10-BreastCancerWisconsin.md

 ![png](/images/BreastCancerWisconsinFinal_files/BreastCancerWisconsinFinal_27_0.png)

-The distinction between the two classes is less evident for the 10 first variables.
-However, some independant variables might be helpful to ditinguish the two classes e.g. there is a clear difference between 'area_se' in the benign class and milagnant class.
+The distinction between the two classes is less evident for the first ten variables.
+Still, some independant variables might be helpful to distinguish the two classes e.g. there is a clear difference between 'area_se' in the benign class and malignant class.

 ```python